Golang Generics: The Future of Go Read it later

 }

-Now, you might suggest using interfaces to solve this problem, but there’s a catch.
+Now, you might suggest using golang interfaces to solve this problem, but there’s a catch.
 We only want the Add() function to accept integer and float values, not any other types.
 Unfortunately, achieving this level of specificity is not possible with interfaces alone.

 This is where Golang generics come into play.